 Modibodi came up on a social media add 3 years later on my Instagram.
 I remember my super open friends’ I’d met recently talking about period undies and Modibodi being one of the most comfortable investments EVER!

 Do you feel like you have more dignity wearing Modibodi?

 Modibodi have given me many things and dignity is most definitely one of the feelings they have helped me give back to myself.
 I remember the first time I slipped into them, one foot after the other.
 I smiled like a kid in a candy store.
 I cried soon after.
 It was mixed emotions that I could wear jeans again without the major bump in my pants.
 Modibodi took a major part in giving me my sexy back.
 I no longer was wearing large over-sized undies in a beige colour with a pad!
 I went from those undies to my Modi’s and the rest was history.
 The colours bought back fun to my ‘under armour’ as I like to call it.
 I ventured out on walks and runs more, I took longer drives with my daughter knowing my Modi’s had my back.
 I started to laugh harder like I use to and I no longer had to worry about not knowing when I was having leakage.
 Modibodi gave me my mojo and flow of life back literally.
 I can’t imagine life without them really!

 What would you say to women who are also experiences bladder leaks?

-You don’t deserve to suffer, you’re not alone and there are brands like Modibodi that feel our shame and pain.
+You don’t deserve to suffer, you’re not alone and there are brands like Modibodi for incontinence that feel our shame and pain.
 Understand that this is a really vulnerable topic and be gentle with yourself about it.
 There is no shame in something that is out of your control.
 You’re not the only one, and you deserve to feel secure and safe through everyday life in your body as you are.
 There is help, there are brands that are doing all they can to support you.
 Seek support, you deserve comfort.